-Addressing injuries sooner rather than later is also important for several reasons, from course of treatment to insurance claims.
+Addressing injuries sooner rather than later is also important for several reasons.
 Consider this scenario: Jane Smith suffers whiplash after being involved in an automobile accident.
-In on hypothetical version of this scenario, she seeks immediate treatment despite “feeling fine”.
+Hypothetically she seeks immediate treatment despite “feeling fine”.
 In the second hypothetical version of this scenario, Jane does not seek professional medical help until nearly two months after the initial accident – instead trying a variety of home remedies and care, while the pain progressively worsens and becomes unbearable.

-In the first scenario, any tissue or muscular tears that result from the whiplash can be addressed and Jane can be put on an immediate treatment plan, thereby minimizing long-term damage and pain.
-In the second scenario, although Jane may have attempted to exhaust every remedy before turning to a doctor, they may have engaged in some activity or remedy that exacerbated the trauma.
-Even worse – it will be nearly impossible for Jane to prove that the pain they are experiencing is directly tied to the car accident, rather than some other incident that occurred in the two months between the car accident and the doctor’s visit.
+First scenario, any tissue or muscular tears that result from the whiplash can be addressed.
+Additionally, Jane can be put on an immediate treatment plan, thereby minimizing long-term damage and pain.
+Next, Jane may have attempted to exhaust every remedy before turning to a doctor.
+But they may have also engaged in some activity or remedy that exacerbated the trauma.
+Even worse – it will be nearly impossible for Jane to prove that the pain they are experiencing is directly tied to the car accident.
+Those injuries could be related to another incident that occurred in the two months between the car accident and the doctor’s visit.

-The 72-Hour Rule is especially important when a car accident may have been severe enough to cause underlying injuries that are not immediately apparent.
+The 72-Hour Rule is important when a car accident is severe enough to cause underlying injuries.
+Sometimes these injuries are not immediately apparent.
 Generally, most injuries will appear within 24-48 hours after a collision.
 In certain instances, other injuries (especially in the neck or back) will take a longer time to develop – up to several weeks.

-If you establish a record of seeking medical care within what the insurance company deems a reasonable timeframe (i.e., 72 hours), even if those symptoms don’t appear in the first doctor’s visit, you will be able to keep the door open to pursue a claim against the at-fault driver if the physical symptoms of your injuries appear later.
+You should establish a record of seeking medical care within a reasonable time frame.
+The insurance company deems a reasonable timeframe 72 hours, or 3 days.
+Sometimes those symptoms won’t appear in the first doctor’s visit.
+But, you will be able to keep the door open to pursue a claim against the at-fault driver if the physical symptoms of your injuries appear later.

 Contact an Attorney Today